Declaration of Nullity (Marriage)

 Q. If the Church declares my marriage Null, is it saying that my marriage never existed?

 A. No. The Church acknowledges that your marriage existed in the legal sense.
-The annulment process only examines the sacramentality of the marriage.
+The annulment process only examines the sacramentality, or the religion dimension, of the marriage.

-A. The circumstances of the marriage will be looked at in comparison to a set of criteria that the Church says need to be present for a marriage to be considered Sacramental.
-If it is determined that one or more were missing at the time of the marriage, the marriage can be declared Null.
+A. The circumstances of the marriage will be looked at in comparison to a set of criteria that the Church says need to be present for a marriage to be considered sacramental.
+If it is determined that one or more were missing at the time of the marriage, the marriage may be declared Null.

 Q. How long does the process take?